Who Is in the 2023 All-Star Slam Dunk Contest and How to Watch

 What other events will take place during All-Star Saturday Night?

-The first event at 7 p.m.
-CT will be the Skills Challenge, followed by the 3-Point Contest.
+The first event at 8 p.m.
+ET will be the Skills Challenge, followed by the 3-Point Contest.

 The night will conclude with the Slam Dunk Contest.